 PERA provides retirement, disability, and death benefits.
 Benefit provisions are established by state statute and can only be modified by the state legislature.
-Vested terminated employees who are entitled to benefits, but are not receiving them yet, are bound by the provisions in effect at the time they last terminated their public service.
+Vested, terminated employees who are entitled to benefits but are not receiving them yet, are bound by the provisions in effect at the time they last terminated their public service.

 Benefits are based on a member's highest average salary for any five successive years of allowable service, age, and years of credit at termination of service.
-Two methods are used to compute benefits for PERA's Coordinated Plan members.
-Members hired prior to July 1, 1989, receive the higher of Method 1 or Method 2 formulas.
+Two methods are used to compute benefits for PERA's Coordinated members.
+Members hired prior to July 1, 1989 receive the higher of Method 1 or Method 2 formulas.
 Only Method 2 is used for members hired after June 30, 1989.
-Under Method 1, the accrual rate for Coordinated Plan members is 1.2% of average salary for each of the first ten years of service and 1.7% of average salary for each additional year.
+Under Method 1, the accrual rate for Coordinated members is 1.2% of average salary for each of the first ten years of service and 1.7% of average salary for each additional year.
 Under Method 2, the accrual rate for Coordinated Plan members is 1.7% of average salary for all years of service.
 For members hired prior to July 1, 1989 a full annuity is available when age plus years of service equal 90 and normal retirement age is 65.
-For members hired on or after July 1, 1989 normal retirement age is the age for unreduced Social Security benefits capped at 66.
+For members hired on or after July 1, 1989, normal retirement age is the age for unreduced Social Security benefits capped at 66.

-Annuities, disability benefits, and survivor benefits are increased effective every January 1.
-Beginning January 1, 2019, the postretirement increase will be equal to 50 percent of the cost-of-living adjustment (COLA) announced by the SSA, with a minimum increase of at least 1 percent and a maximum of 1.5 percent.
+Benefit increases are provided to benefit recipients each January.
+Beginning in 2019, the postretirement increase is equal to 50% of the cost-of-living adjustment (COLA) announced by the SSA, with a minimum increase of at least 1% and a maximum of 1.5%.
 Recipients that have been receiving the annuity or benefit for at least a full year as of the June 30 before the effective date of the increase will receive the full increase.
-For recipients receiving the annuity or benefit for at least one month but less than a full year as of the June 30 before the effective date of the increase will receive a reduced prorated increase.
+For recipients receiving the annuity or benefit for at least one month but less than a full year as of the June 30 before the effective a reduced prorated increase.
 For members retiring on January 1, 2024 or later, the increase will be delayed until normal retirement age (age 65 if hired prior to July 1, 1989, or age 66 for individuals hired on or after July 1, 1989).
 Members retiring under Rule of 90 are exempt from the delay to normal retirement.